2020-2021 School Year

 Early Childhood Developmental Screening

-Early Developmental Screening will take place October 5, 2017.
+Early Developmental Screening took place in October 2020 and another session will take place on March 5th, 2021.
 Minnesota law requires that all children attend screening before they enter school, so that all are well equipped and ready for learning.
-Please watch for information to come by mail or on the district website in September.
-Please contact Terry Gilbertson, ECSE Instructor if you have a 3 year old child or older that has not been screened. (email@example.com or 476-2285 ext.70256)
+Please contact me if you have a 3 year old child or older that has not been screened.

 Asthma: Asthma is a disease that affects your lungs.
 It causes repeated episodes of wheezing, breathlessness, chest tightness, and nighttime or early morning coughing.
 Asthma can be controlled by taking medicine and avoiding the triggers that can cause an attack.
 You must also remove the triggers in your environment that can make your asthma worse.